licensezero/guide.licensezero.com/index.md

 licensezero offer --solo 500 --team 10000 --company 20000 --enterprise 75000
 ```

 Each flag corresponds to a tier of [private license](#private-licenses), with a price in United States cents.
-You must set a price for each of the four standard tiers.
+You must set a price for each of the four tiers.

 If you like, you can also set a [relicensing](#relicensing) price: